Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Alongside our UK-wide tables, we also have two Scottish tables, Energy & Natural Resources: Oil & Gas and Energy & Natural Resources: Renewables & Alternative Energy, as well as a general Energy & Natural Resources – Northern Ireland section.

-Mining: We also accept separate submissions and referee lists for the UK-wide - Energy & Natural Resources: Mining section.
-Lawyers are either recognised for their expertise in domestic or international work, while firms are ranked for their expertise on Mining matters regardless of the jurisdiction the work occurs in.
+Mining: We also accept a separate submission and referee list for the UK-wide - Energy & Natural Resources: Mining section.
+Lawyers and firms are recognised for their expertise in either domestic or international work.
 The section focuses on legal matters surrounding the exploration, development and production of minerals through mining operations.
 The negotiation of royalty, streaming and supply agreements are relevant, as are M&A transactions, development financing, restructuring initiatives and regulatory issues.

 Related sections: Commodities, Environment, International Arbitration, Projects